Skip to content

 Working in dev environment

-Click the Run Plan button, and a new pane will open:
+Click the green Plan button, and a new pane will open:

 Run plan on dev pane

-The output does not list any added or modified models because dev is being created from the existing prod environment without modification.
+The output section does not list any added/modified models or backfills because dev is being created from the existing prod environment without modification.
+Because the project has not been modified, no new computations need to run and a virtual update occurs.

-Click the blue Run button to create the new plan:
+Click the blue Apply Virtual Update button to apply the new plan:

 Run plan on dev pane output

-The output confirms that the virtual update has completed.
-Click the blue Done button to close the pane.
+The output confirms that the tests, virtual update, snapshot table creation, and environment promotion steps have completed.
+Click the Go Back button to close the pane.

 3. Make your first update

-To modify the incremental SQL model, open it in the editor by clicking on it in the project directory pane.
+To modify the incremental SQL model, open it in the editor by clicking on it in the project directory pane on the left side of the window.

 The Details pane at the bottom displays the project's table and column lineage.